origindesign/docs/docs/workflow.md

 http://<site-name>.docker.localhost:8000
 ````

-## Making local changes, testing and pushing live
+## Making local changes, testing and creating a Pull Request
-- From the project root, pull file changes from git, install any new dependencies with composer and sync the database with live.
-If there is any issue syncing the live database, within the Pantheon dashboard clone it to dev or test and sync from there
+- From the project root, pull any file changes from git, install any new dependencies with composer and sync the database with live.
+If there are any drush related issues syncing the live database, within the Pantheon dashboard clone it to dev or test and sync from there
 ````
 git pull
 dcomposer install